Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door wagon body style within the same 'Large family car' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Opel and front in the case of the Citroen).
 The first one has a Opel-engineered powertrain under the hood, a 4-cylinder, 16-valves 250hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 143hp engine designed by Peugeot.

 SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
-Furthermore, when it comes to weight, a factor that most people underestimate, the German car offers a considerable difference of 12% more metal.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the German car offers a considerable difference of 12% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, at least on all of the models level.
-That's the official data, while our visitors describe reliability of Opel with an average rating of 4.2, and models under the Citroen badge with 4.1 out of 5.
-Independent research findings rank Insignia as average reliability-wise, and C5 is more or less at the same level.Above it all, drivers of cars with the same engine as the German car rank it on average as 1.0, while the one under the competitor's bonnet gets 3.9 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of Opel with an average rating of 4.2, and models under the Citroen badge with 4.0 out of 5.
+The same official information place Insignia as average reliability-wise, and C5 is more or less at the same level.Above it all, drivers of cars with the same engine as the German car rank it on average as 1.0, while the one under the competitor's bonnet gets 3.9 out of 5.

 Performance & Fuel economyOpel is way more agile, reaching 100km/h in 3.4 seconds less than its competitor.
 In addition to that it accelerates all the way to 242 kilometers per hour, 36km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 8.5 liters of fuel per 100 kilometers (33 mpg), in combined cycle.